chigkim/NVDAComputerUse/readme.md

 # Computer Use for NVDA

-Computer Use lets you describe a task in an NVDA dialog and have OpenAI's Computer Use tool operate the foreground Windows application.
+Computer Use lets you describe a task in an NVDA dialog and have Computer Use tool operate the foreground Windows application.

 ## WARNING